We support women and girls in war and crisis zones

 5. Rights and protection for survivors of sexualised violence

 The individual countries in the region have ratified a range of international agreements on protection against gender-specific discrimination and violence.
-Furthermore, their constitutions and laws expressly prohibit discrimination based on gender.
+Furthermore, their constitutions and the laws based on them expressly prohibit discrimination based on gender.
 However, the standards for protection of survivors of sexualised wartime violence are often insufficient since there is no coherent legal framework.

 6. Compensation for survivors

-One of the successes for the women’s movement in the region is the right that survivors of sexualised wartime violence in Kosovo (since 2018), in Bosnia and Herzegovina (since 2006) and Croatia (since 2015) now have to claim compensation in the form of a monthly pension.
-However, complex application procedures increase the risk of retraumatisation and since the laws include both time- and place-related restrictions on eligibility, many survivors do not actually qualify for compensation.
-In addition, survivors who seek justice in court take a risk: if they lose, they have to pay the court fees.
-Many therefore are afraid to do so.
+It is a success for the women’s movement in the region: survivors of sexualised wartime violence in Kosovo (since 2018), in Bosnia and Herzegovina (since 2006) and Croatia (since 2015) now have the right to claim compensation in the form of a monthly pension.
+However, complex and lengthy application procedures increase the risk of retraumatisation.
+As a result, many survivors are reluctant to apply.
+And the laws include both time- and location-related restrictions on eligibility.
+For example, survivors in Kosovo only had until the beginning of 2023 to submit their application.
+Only recently was this deadline extended by two years.
+Our partners are calling for this restriction to be lifted completely.

 7. Insufficient access to health services

 Healthcare institutions are often the first points of contact for survivors of sexualised and gender-based violence.
-Unfortunately, they are often met by prejudices and discriminatory behaviour from the healthcare staff, leading to experiences of shame and stigmatisation.
-Until now, there has been a lack of binding standards in state-run healthcare facilities which would ensure an appropriate manner of dealing with survivors.
+Unfortunately, they are often met by the prejudices and discriminatory behaviour of the healthcare staff, leading to experiences of shame and stigmatisation.
+In state-run healthcare facilities, there has so far been a lack of binding standards which would ensure an appropriate manner of dealing with survivors.

 8. Work to deal with the past characterised by nationalistic historical narratives

-As government initiatives, memorial events tend to concentrate on the victims or survivors of whichever ethnic group now prevails.
+Memorial events held as government initiatives tend to concentrate on the victims or survivors of whichever ethnic group now prevails.
 Even schools and universities do not always portray the whole picture when it comes to the conflicts in the 1990s.
 And in all of this, there is hardly a mention of the sexualised wartime violence, its causes or its consequences.

 9. Inadequate prosecution of sexualised wartime violence

 Individual countries have seen an increase in the number of prosecutions of war criminals for crimes connected with sexualised wartime violence.
-However, the numbers of cases are still extremely low in comparison with the total number of survivors of sexualised wartime violence.
+However, the numbers of cases are still extremely low in comparison with the total number of survivors.
 Most perpetrators are still at large.
 This discourages other survivors from taking their cases to court.

 10. Regional networking

 In the individual countries of Southeastern Europe there are a number of different civil society women’s rights organisations working on the issue of sexualised wartime violence.
 However, their effectiveness is often very local, without any common, cross-border agenda.
-In order to enhance the impacts and influences of women’s rights work, there needs to be a sharing of lessons learnt and an exchange of expertise, including “best practices” and other proven approaches.
+In order to enhance the impacts and influences of women’s rights work, there needs to be a sharing of lessons learnt and an exchange of expertise, including “best practices”.
 This cross-border cooperation also needs some coordination.

 Portrait photo of Monika Hauser, Chairwoman of the Board at medica mondiale